Conformal Survival Bands for Risk Screening under Right-Censoring: Methods

 for a fixed time \( t > 0 \).
 This hypothesis asserts the individual will experience the event after time \( t \); rejecting it provides evidence that the individual is unlikely to survive beyond \( t \).

-If complete (uncensored) data are available, this hypotheses can be easily tested as follows.
-Let $\hat{S}_T(t \mid x)$ denote the survival function estimated by the fitted model $\hat{\mathcal{M}}_T$.
-We define the \emph{left-tail} nonconformity scoring function as
+If complete (uncensored) data are available, this hypothesis can be tested as follows.
+Let $\hat{s}_{\mathrm{lt}}(t'; x, t)$ be any {\em monotone increasing} function of $t'$, which may depend on $x \in \mathcal{X}$ and the fixed time $t \in \mathbb{R}_+$ in the definition of the null hypothesis~\eqref{eq:hyp-lt}.
+We refer to $\hat{s}_{\mathrm{lt}}$ as the \emph{left-tail} nonconformity scoring function.

-which represents the predicted probability that an individual with covariates $x$ experiences an event before time $t$.
-This is a natural and interpretable choice of nonconformity score in this context, and—crucially—it is \emph{monotonically increasing} in \( t \).
-While our later methodology will not depend specifically on this choice of score, it does require that the scoring function \( \hat{s}_{\mathrm{lt}}(t; x) \) be monotone increasing in \( t \).